deeppavlov/tdl/README.md

 ## Grading:

-This course will contain (at least) two labs and (at least) three theoretical assignments.
+This course will contain (at least) one labs and (at least) three theoretical assignments.
 There also will be an oral exam (in the form of interview) at the end of the course.

 Let p_{labs} = "your points for labs" / "total possible points for labs".
 Define p_{theory} and p_{exam} analogously.